tilemill-project/tilemill/_posts/docs/tutorials/0203-03-02-advanced-map-design.md

   ![](/tilemill/assets/pages/zoom-styling-1.png)
 And here is the same map at zoom level 7.
 Notice that the dots did not scale with the rest of the maps and could be considered too small.
   ![](/tilemill/assets/pages/zoom-styling-2.png)
-With some simple Carto, you can solve this by further **conditioning your styles based on the zoom level**.
+With some simple Carto, you can solve this by **conditioning your styles based on the zoom level**.

 The highlighted Carto below is saying to TileMill, 'when the zoom level is 7, apply the following style.'
 You can do this for as many levels as you wish, and include any kind of styling.
-This is useful for scaling back the number of dots, icons, and labels as you zoom out so as to prevent messes of overlapping items, and creating a greater level of detail as you zoom in.
+This is useful for scaling back the number of dots, icons, and labels as you zoom out, and creating a greater level of detail as you zoom in.
   ![](/tilemill/assets/pages/zoom-styling-3.png)
-The following symbols are allowed when conditioning on zoom levels: `=`, `>`, `>=`, `<`, `<=`
+The following symbols are allowed when conditional statements: `=`, `!=`, `>`, `>=`, `<`, `<=`
-You can also group by zoom ranges by setting a beginning and an end, like this:
+You can also group by zoom **ranges** by setting a beginning and an end, like this:

     [zoom >= 4][zoom <=8] {
       …styling…